shsagir/play-area-sync/docs/_WIP/install-ez-platform-pro.md

 ## Get ready

-We assume you've already created a New App with fortrabbit which has the [MySQL](mysql) and [Memcache](memcache) components enabled.
+We assume you've already created an App with fortrabbit which has the [MySQL](mysql) and [Memcache](memcache) components enabled.
 You also need a local [EZ Platform](https://github.com/ezsystems/ezplatform/blob/master/INSTALL.md) installation.

 ## Install